hfactor/hfactor.github.io/_notes/100 Public/Feed/Good Designers Redesign, Great Designers Realign.md

 ---
-title : Good Designers Redesign, Great Designers Realign feed : hide
+title: Good Designers Redesign, Great Designers Realign
-date: 2021-07-22
+date: 22-07-2021
+feed: show
+tag: Design
 ---

-- For strategic objectives, as a designer, instead of thinking of a redesigning, it is always better to think from a realignment perspective.
-- **The desire to redesign is aesthetic-driven, while the desire to realign is purpose-driven.**
+For strategic objectives, as a designer, instead of thinking of a redesigning, it is always better to think from a realignment perspective. **The desire to redesign is aesthetic-driven, while the desire to realign is purpose-driven.**

-- While realigning, consider the following:
+While realigning, consider the following:
 	- Ensure there is a reason.
 	- Have a solid clarity on level of realignment
 	- Evaluate the user-switching cost / learning-curve